adobe/spectrum-css/.github/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

-- Write a good pull request description, include screenshots, and test your changes across all evergreen browsers (and IE 11, sadly)
+- Write a good pull request description, include screenshots, and test your changes across all evergreen browsers (and IE 11, sadly).
 - Make sure the PR merges cleanly with the latest master.
 - Describe your feature/bugfix and why it's needed/important in the pull request description.